Unable to sell assets, Saraiva runs the risk of bankruptcy

-Unable to sell assets, such as store points and its domain on the internet, to gain breath to pay its creditors and cover expenses, the Saraiva bookstore chain (SLED3;SLED4) suffered a new setback in its bankruptcy reorganization plan.
+Unable to sell assets, such as points of stores and its domain on the internet, to gain breath to pay its creditors and cover expenses, the Saraiva bookstore chain suffered a new setback in its judicial reorganization plan.
 This time, it runs the risk of having declared its bankruptcy.

 According to a decision by the 1st Reserved Chamber of Business Law of the São Paulo Court of Justice, the new plan will also need to be voted on within 30 days.
 Until it is approved, the company will need to comply with what had been previously validated, focusing on labor creditors.
 It had already been determined, for example, that the company regularly pays up to R$ 160,000 in labor credits.